Douglass Adair Memorial Award — Winners (1972-2022)

 The Douglass Adair Memorial Award is given biennially to the best article published in the William and Mary Quarterly during the preceding six years.
-Given jointly since 1972 by the Omohundro Institute and the Claremont Graduate School, the prize honors the enduring achievements of Douglass Adair, a scholar and editor of the William and Mary Quarterly from 1947 to 1955.
+Given jointly since 1972 by the Omohundro Institute and Claremont Graduate University, the prize honors the enduring achievements of Douglass Adair, a scholar and editor of the William and Mary Quarterly from 1947 to 1955.
+Recipients receive $2,500.

 Mary Maples Dunn Prize — More information

 The Mary Maples Dunn Prize honors the best article in early American women’s history by an untenured scholar published in the William and Mary Quarterly that uses gender as a primary analytical category.